ardiesan/ardiesan.github.io/_posts/2022-10-01-Protect-Your-Github-Commits.md

 Choose the defaults or `ECC (sign and encrypt)` and `Curve 255419`.
 I strongly suggest setting an expiry date.
 End of the year, if you will.

-Fill in and the needed information and make sure to use your github provided private email address.
+Fill in the needed information and make sure to use your github provided private email address.
 You can find that at [https://github.com/settings/emails](https://github.com/settings/emails) with the following pattern `@users.noreply.github.com`

 Make sure that the checkbox `Keep my email addresses private` together with `Block command line pushes that expose my email` is checked.